aliciagorton/Develop/02-CSS-Bootstrap/README.md

 You will be employer-ready if you can answer the following questions:

 1. What is a CDN?
+content delivery network: bootstrap --> reminder look at the link in HTML

 2. What is a CSS framework?
+Framework is a collection of libraries -- bootstrap = JS, CSS, jquery = JS

-3. What are three benefits of using a CSS framework?
+3. What are three benefits of using a CSS framework? mobile responsivness, UI something in notes

 ## Learning Objectives

 You will be employer-competitive if you are able to:

 * Explain the importance of CSS resets and cross-browser compatibility
+  # allows a uniform look among browsers, can change line-height, font, margins...
 * Explain and implement content delivery network links in HTML files
+  # many types of CDN's netflix is an example.
 * Implement a grid layout in HTML to leverage the benefits of a CSS framework

 * Integrate Bootstrap components in HTML files to quickly build user interfaces
+  # buttons, and spinner examples --> need to link in the <head> and <style>
 * Add custom styling to a CSS framework
+  # etc. btn class after bootstrap ---> remember top down with reading
 * Deploy to GitHub pages

 ## Homework: Responsive Portfolio